Common Size Financial Statement

 Why Common Size Statements Are Used?

-A common size statement is a tool of financial statement analysis.
+A common size statement is a tool for financial statement analysis.
 Common statements include the balance sheet, and income statements are shown in analytical percentages.
 In common size statements, the various figure is shown as a percentage of total assets, total sales, and total liabilities.

 Total assets are taken as 100%, and different assets are expressed as a percentage of the total assets.
 Similarly, total liabilities are taken as 100%, and different liabilities are expressed as a percentage of the total liabilities.